Tour Restrictions at Waiora Water Treatment Plant

 We also offer tours for professional groups and industry-specific visitors on a case-by-case basis.
 To sign up please read the Visitors group information guidelines and submit a Tour request form.

-Our treatment plants are 24 hour a day, seven day a week functioning industrial sites.
+Our treatment plants are industrial sites and operate 24 hours a day, seven days a week.
 Your safety is important to us so please ensure you have read and understood the Visitors group information guidelines before booking your tour.

 General Tour Specifics